VanLance/rpg-oop-c-/Character_Generator/README.md

 ## To Do

-- **Incorporate Windows Communication Foundation (WCF)**: Explore the integration of WCF to enable communication between different components of the application or with external systems.
+- **Incorporate Windows Communication Foundation (WCF)**: Explore the integration of WCF to enable communication between different components of the application or with external systems. ( Current work on wcf-service Branch)

 - **Expand Character Generation Options**: Extend the character generation capabilities by adding support for additional archetypes, races, or character customization options.
 This could involve incorporating data from external sources, such as supplemental rulebooks or community-created content, to offer a wider variety of character creation possibilities.